antoinedray/vim-packadd/README.md

 This python script takes all the pain of installing Vim packages away, one line in the command line is now all it takes !

+This script is based on the all new Vim8 native third-party package loading.

 For now this scripts only supports git repositories (ex: vim-airline, gruvbox,...).

 Currently the below commands have been implemented: